Egypt Travel Cost Guide 2026: What Will You Actually Spend?

 SeasonMonthsWeatherPricesVerdict

-Ramadan (2026)Late Feb–MarNormalSome variationUnique cultural experience; restaurant hours change
+Ramadan (2026)Late Feb–MarNormalSome variationUnique cultural atmosphere; some restaurant hours may change

 The period between October and February is the optimal time to travel, as it is not only comfortable but also perfect weather-wise for seeing the sights and taking in the atmosphere of this place.
 In terms of weather, March and April are also excellent times to visit Egypt.
 It would also be reasonable to consider a summer trip if you have a limited budget and prefer Red Sea beach resorts.